 Name Dr. Anthony S. Travis General comments Noise, overcrowding of vehicles, rodents in area shown to rear of establishments (food/restaurants0 Carlton Avenue East at intersection with Preston Road.
 I have no wish to interfere on their legitimate trading, but consider any extension/enlargement to be a clear threat to residents' amenities.
 I trust that this will not happen.
-Council Response In considering applications for to keawaya, eafaa and restauranta cancideration will be given to their impact on amonity including effectiveness of measures to
+Council Response In a second decided a second to a figure for the leaves and make make assistantian will be alread to be increaded as associate including affective and a forest make